Ovid/code-cutnpaste/README.md

 ## `verbose`

 This code can be very slow.
-Will print extra information to STDERR if verbose is true.
-This lets you know it hasn't hung.
+If verbose is true,  will print a progress bar to STDERR.
+The progress bar has an ETA, but this number seems to be fairly unreliable.
+Maybe I'll remove it.

 ## `jobs`